lod4hss-projects/Decidon/README.md

 # Decidon
-ANR funded project dedicated to the analysis of parliamentarian system of the French Third Republic (1870-1940) and its interactions with the press. .
+ANR funded project dedicated to the analysis of French Third Republic's (1870-1940) parliamentarian system  and its interactions with the press. .